MarcosMJD/ghcn-d/README.md

   - Generate documentation for setup local windows machine applications.
   - Generate documentation for local solution.
     - Local postgres db in a separate container.
+    - dbt core installation and usage to run transformation pipelines.
+    - setup.bat to setup project vars in Windows
+    - Launch local postgres.
-    - Airflow accessing to local network.
+    - Airflow accessing to local network created by local postgres.
     - Specific dags for local ingestions.
+    - Run airflow dags
-    - dbt core installation and usage to run transformation pipelines.
+    - Run dbt core command (manually)

 - Custom dashboard with BQ client for python. (bq api use) or postgresql client for python.
   - Develop Django app for this dashboard.